Thursday, November 30, 2017

 How It Came To Be

-In a recent interview, Frederick S. Ellis, one of the persons involved early on in the country club, shared his recollections about how all got started.
+In a recent interview, Frederick S. Ellis, one of the persons involved early on in the country club, shared his recollections about how it all got started.
 In the beginning, he said, the country club project was being formulated by a group of young folks, among them Billy Burns, Dolly Stroble, and Peggy Maginnis.

 "They got together and thought it would be a good idea to have a country club," Ellis recalled.
 "They started going around to various people and collecting $200 checks, trying to raise $30,000.
 When they had enough checks, that would prove there was enough interest in the project, and they would go back and try to get more people interested in writing even bigger checks for the proposed project."